Freiburg, Germany

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Freiburg, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared apartment to a family-sized house.
 Next, start your search online.
 Websites like ImmobilienScout24, WG-Gesucht, and Immowelt are popular platforms for finding housing in Germany.
 These sites allow you to filter your search based on location, price, size, and other factors.
 You can also look for listings in local newspapers or on bulletin boards in community centers or universities.
 If you're a student, you might want to consider student housing.
 The Studentenwerk Freiburg offers affordable housing options for students.
 You can apply for a room in a student residence through their website.
 Another option is to hire a real estate agent, or Immobilienmakler.
 They can help you navigate the housing market, arrange viewings, and handle negotiations with landlords.
 However, keep in mind that you'll have to pay a commission if you choose this route.
 Once you've found a place you're interested in, you'll need to arrange a viewing.
 Be prepared to make a decision quickly, as the housing market in Freiburg can be competitive.
 When you've decided on a place, you'll need to sign a rental agreement, or Mietvertrag.
 Make sure to read this carefully and understand all the terms before signing.
 You'll also likely need to pay a security deposit, or Kaution.
 Finally, once you've moved in, you'll need to register your new address at the local Bürgeramt within two weeks.
 This is a legal requirement in Germany.
-Remember, finding a place to live can take time, so start your search well in advance of your move," commented one expat who made the move to Freiburg.
+Remember, finding a place to live can take time, so start your search well in advance of your move," said one expat who made the move to Freiburg.

 What is a typical expat home or apartment like in Freiburg?

 "A typical expat home or apartment in Freiburg, is often located in a modern building, with a blend of traditional German architecture and contemporary design.
 These homes are usually spacious, with high ceilings, large windows, and a balcony or terrace.
 The interior is often furnished with a mix of modern and traditional German furniture, with a fully equipped kitchen and a comfortable living area.
 The bedrooms are usually large and airy, with plenty of storage space.
 Many apartments also have a dedicated workspace, as working from home is quite common in Germany.
 The bathrooms are typically modern and clean, often with both a shower and a bathtub.
 Most expat homes are located in safe, quiet neighborhoods, close to public transportation, shops, and restaurants.
-Some may also have access to shared amenities like a garden, a playground, or a bicycle storage area," remarked one expat who made the move to Freiburg.
+Some may also have access to shared amenities like a garden, a playground, or a bicycle storage area," commented one expat who made the move to Freiburg.

 What is the average cost of housing in Freiburg?